Marty Jackley: Second debate

-In the second debate, Noem discussed Marty’s scandals.
+In the second debate, Noem discussed Marty's scandals.
 “In EB5, the state oversight program, nobody went to jail.
 On Gear-Up, still, nobody’s been punished.
 When we talk about what’s been going on in Brookings with the Global Aquaponics scam—a con artist, Tobias Ritesman, held a fundraiser for Marty Jackley.
 Marty attended his phony groundbreaking for his phony project,” Noem says.
 “People lost hundreds of thousands of dollars.
 Still, nobody’s been investigated and nobody’s been prosecuted.
 That needs to change in our state.”

-Jackley was on the defensive during the second debate.
+Jackley was thrown on the defensive during the second debate.
 “Congresswoman, he didn’t hold a fundraiser for me.
 I was at an event that he was at, and I did go to a ground breaking because that’s what important in South Dakota,” Jackley says.
 “When we have businesses expanding I think it’s important that we attend those.
 You talk about Gear-Up, there hasn’t been a sentencing because these defendants are presumed innocent.
 But I as attorney general, unlike Washington, have done something about it.
 I actually formed a grand jury.
 Indictments have been issued.
 They’re schedule to begin jury trials in July—or, excuse me—June, June 26th and I plan on trying those personally, because that’s what a leader does.”